 Keep Moving Forward

 For most people dieting is a ritual that they repeat year after year.
 It’s not a daily or monthly commitment yet.
 It’s simply a process they put themselves through to prove to themselves that they’re trying to get healthy.
-Every time they fall off the dieting wagon, it sets them up for a deep depression.
-They’re a failure in their eyes, and sometimes even in the eyes of those who are close to them.
+Regular exercise is essential to improving your mood along with toning your body.

 Nobody wants to see you keep the weight on.
 Everyone Is cheering you on.
 So the pressure mounts for you to succeed.
 You might start off determined to begin on your diet on random day.
 But it’s short-lived because you’re looking at the diet like it’s a challenge.
 You have to give your body time to get used to a new way of eating and exercise regimen that you’ve put it on.